Top Signs of Iron Deficiency and How To Increase Iron Levels In Your Blood

 What about iron supplements?

 If you have anemia, after you’ve found the reason, you should consider taking iron supplements, and not just rely on nutrition.
-If you take dietary supplements in general, and in particular those of iron, you should consult your doctor and a dietitian, just like you do before taking medications.
+If you take dietary supplements in general, and in particular those of iron, you should consult your doctor, just like you do before taking medications.
 In general, an iron supplement can come in several forms: capsule, syrup and intravenous infusion (in cases of indigestion and lack of absorption as in certain cases of intestinal diseases, cancer, etc.).

 Which supplement is better?

 It’s better to choose the supplement that absorbs iron the maximum, with minimal side effects.
 Possible side effects of taking iron supplements are abdominal pain, diarrhea/constipation, changes in stool color and general discomfort in the abdomen.
 These effects are much smaller if taking liquid supplements.
 Iron absorption of liquid supplement is far easier for the digestive system, and therefore has less side effects.
 In addition, you should take supplement whose iron absorption is coordinated with the body: iron taken in excess can cause damage – iron molecule may oxidize and act like free radicals that damage DNA.

 What can interfere with iron absorption?